maurisaavedra-storyfeed/storyfeed-saavedra/README.md

-# Storyfeed V2.0
+# Storyfeed V2.5
-New version of Storyfeed
+New version of Storyfeed - Saavedra
-Storyfeed Saavedra